-The company insists that while the past must never be forgotten, its "position as a Worldwide Olympic Partner" - a decade-long deal reached with the International Olympic Committee (IOC) in 2010 - represents its "vision for the future".'No boycott'
+The company insists that while the past must never be forgotten, its "position as a Worldwide Olympic Partner" - a decade-long deal reached with the International Olympic Committee (IOC) in 2010 - represents its "vision for the future".

 In a letter to IOC President Jaques Rogge, Mr Malhotra said Dow should be removed as sponsors of the Games.

 He urged Mr Rogge "to urgently take this matter up with the organisers of the London Games and also convey our concerns to them and ensure the matter is sorted out amicably".